 History Student’s First Story Earns Her Fifth Place

 When Dotty Weaver walks her dog along the beach near her house, she discovers many unusual items in the dunes.
 One morning, she found an empty purse that left her crafting a story about its owner.

 Following a dog owner happening upon a crime scene, “The Dunes of Dawn” was the first short story Weaver ever wrote.
-Having just completed a creative writing elective for her BA in History program, she decided to enter the Fall Fiction Contest.
+Having just completed a creative writing elective for her History degree program, she decided to enter the Fall Fiction Contest.